dimlaw7/Go-Task-Manager/README.md

 # Go Task Manager App

-This repo contains files for a user friendly and interactive CRUD web application I developed for Personal Task Management.
+This repo contains files for a user friendly and interactive CRUD web application tat I developed for Personal Task Management.
 On this app user can manage and schedule their tasks.
 It also has feature to sort complete and incomplete tasks.

 DEMO
 ==========